lambdaisland/deep-diff2/README.md

 <!-- license -->
 ## License

-Copyright &copy; 2018-2020 Arne Brasseur and Contributors
+Copyright &copy; 2018-2020 Arne Brasseur and contributors

 Available under the terms of the Eclipse Public License 1.0, see LICENSE.txt
 <!-- /license -->